-Time spent in prison can count towards the qualifying period provided you establish an entitlement to a qualifying social welfare payment.
+Time spent in prison in the Irish State can count towards the qualifying period provided you establish an entitlement to a qualifying social welfare payment.

 Time spent on Supplementary Welfare Allowance (SWA), the COVID-19 Pandemic Unemployment Payment or in direct provision can count towards the qualifying period for BTEA.
-This applies only if you establish an entitlement to a qualifying social welfare payment immediately before you start your approved course of study and satisfy the linking rules (see above).
+This applies only if you establish an entitlement to a qualifying social welfare payment immediately before you start your course of study and satisfy the linking rules (see above).

-If you have been awarded statutory redundancy and are entitled to a qualifying social welfare payment immediately before you start the course (note that it is not necessary to actually be receiving the payment) you can get immediate access to the BTEA without any waiting period.
+If you have been awarded statutory redundancy and are entitled to a qualifying social welfare payment immediately before you start the course, you can get immediate access to BTEA without any waiting period.
 You must take part in the BTEA scheme within one year of getting statutory redundancy and satisfy all the other conditions.

 To qualify for the Back to Education Allowance, you must be at least 21 years of age.
-You must be 24 for a third-level postgraduate course.
+You must be at least 24 for a third-level postgraduate course.

 Unemployment or illness credits

-If you are participating in the BTEA scheme on a non-payment basis, you can also apply for a student grant to be assessed for the fee and maintenance component of the grant.
+If you are participating in the BTEA scheme on a non-payment basis, you can also apply for a student grant, to be assessed for both the fee and maintenance component of the grant.

 You must provide a certificate from the school/college confirming your registration, commencement and attendance at the course.
 You must supply this information before payment can begin.
 During the course of the academic year, you may be asked to provide confirmation that you are still taking part in the course.